 3. Sleepyhead Coffee .

-Broad Street multi-roaster bar with pourovers and espresso, vegan pastry focus, plant-shop retail, and a look locals love.
-Pair with a walk across the Walnut Street Bridge toward the North Shore.
+Broad Street multiroaster bar with pourovers and espresso, a vegan pastry focus, and plant retail on the floor.
+Locals come for the aesthetic as much as the coffee.
+Works well before a walk across the Walnut Street Bridge to the North Shore.

 4. Cadence Coffee Company — East 7th Street .

-Downtown study-and-meet cafe near UTC energy; dependable espresso drinks and a bright room for laptop sessions.
-Check hours before finals week—lines can spike.
+Downtown cafe near UTC with dependable espresso and a bright room that holds up for laptop sessions.
+Hours fluctuate around finals season, so confirm before making a special trip.

 5. Milk & Honey .